djangocon/2023.djangocon.eu/_posts/2022-07-08-dev-sprint-leaders.md

 Specific time/location details on the Development Sprints will be added to [the schedule](https://2022.djangocon.us/schedule/).
 But for now:
 - Decide if you want to help lead or organize a Development Sprint.
 - Make sure you're prepared for whichever role you take on.
+- If you have questions, the best place to reach our Development Sprints Chair, Kojo, is on [Twitter](https://twitter.com/KojoIdrissa).
 - Get ready to have a great time!